Skip to content

 Dispatch SLA

 Once a Buyer's order is confirmed (payment successfully captured), the Seller must dispatch the item within 5 calendar days.
 This dispatch deadline is our service-level agreement (“SLA”).
-Dispatch means handing the item to the carrier and uploading valid tracking information to the Platform.
+Dispatch means handing the item to the carrier and marking it as shipped on the Platform using a Reluv-generated shipping label and valid tracking.
+For the Seller Lost-Parcel Guarantee (Section 7), the item must additionally be shown to have entered the carrier's network — by a carrier scan or, where no scan is available, by valid proof of postage the Seller provides on request.

 If the Seller fails to dispatch within this window, the order is automatically cancelled and the Buyer refunded in full.
 Persistent failure to meet dispatch SLAs may result in account suspension.